 The Newly Married Couple

-If you have a fear of speaking and prefer not to give a speech at your wedding, there are a few nice options to replace it, such as having a close friend say something on your behalf and then taking the time to talk directly one on one with your guests throughout the reception.
+If you have a fear of speaking and prefer not to give a speech at your wedding, there are a few excellent options to replace it, such as having a close friend say something on your behalf and then taking the time to talk directly one on one with your guests throughout the reception.